ebolotin6/ebolotin6.github.io/projects.md

 * **Packages/languages**: R and Keras.

 #### <strong>Object detection: understanding clouds from satellite Images</strong> (Fall 2019)
 * **Description**: The objective of this project is to predict the presence of specific cloud types in satellite images.
-However, this is not a standard object detection challenge because each image may contain multiple labels and multiple classes *that are overlapping*.
+Each image may contain multiple cloud types that that are overlapping.
 That is, one training image may have an area that is labeled as 2 or more distinct classes.
 So this is the main challenge: how to deal with overlapping labels for objects that have indefinite shapes (like clouds).
 * **Dataset**: Data is from <a href="https://www.kaggle.com/c/understanding_cloud_organization/overview" target="_blank">this kaggle competition</a>.
 Dataset consists of ~9,300 unique photos.
 5,600 in training, 3,700 in test.
 * **Packages/languages**: Convolutional neural network written in Python + Keras + Tensorflow.
 Trained on GPU on Kaggle.